Matlal033/Project_DDQN_Banana_Navigation/README.md

 ### Instructions

-To train the agent from scratch, your can launch `main.py` from you command line.
+To train the agent from scratch, your can launch `main.py` from you command line using the virtual environment mentionned above.

 To watch a trained agent, you can launch `watch_agent.py [path_to_checkpoint]` using that same virtual environment.
 For example : `watch_agent.py "Checkpoints\checkpoint_17.pth"`